 A non-refundable fee is payable at the time of booking.
 Please see our fees and charges list for details.

 We’ll email you to confirm when your test will take place; the email will contain details about the test, when you need to arrive, and what you should bring with you, so please read it carefully.

-The test will take approximately one hour.
-You must arrive at least 30 minutes before the test starts and you won’t be allowed into the test if you are late.
+It will take approximately one hour.
+You won’t be allowed into the test if you are late.
 If you arrive late or fail to attend without giving us at least 48 hours notice, you may have to pay a further fee to book onto another test.

 The test is broken down into three sections: